 Look at the contractor’s history of gabion work and check their reviews before engaging.
 Also ensure you have a contract which protects your investment not just theirs.
 Be careful before paying a deposit as it should never be more than 10% of the value of the work quoted.
 Ideally payments should be made based upon progress, not in advance.
 If it is a large project consider having your own site manager oversee the works are carried out as per the contract.

-For that reason we are generally inclined to recommend the larger construction companies with a history of gabion experience, or specialist landscaping contractors that have great reviews, pay their accounts on time and never have any issues with their customers, or what issues they do have are rectified quickly.
+For that reason we are generally inclined to recommend the larger construction companies with a history of gabion construction experience, or specialist landscaping contractors that have great reviews and never have any issues with their customers, or what issues they do have they rectified them quickly.

 Feel free to contact us for any advice with regards to construction and we will hopefully steer you in the right direction, obviously without guaranteeing that their work will be to the standards you expect.